1. What should I do if I think my child has special educational needs?

 - Each year group has an Academic tutorial where you can meet your daughter’s Learning Coach.
 Heads of House and Heads of Faculty are available to meet with parents/carers and discuss outcomes and learning

 - Each student will receive a half term progress report.
 This will give you an indication of current levels of attainment.
-In addition to this, each student will receive a Record of Achievement which gives you a more detailed overview of the progress your daughter is making in each subject

 10. How does the school know how well my child is doing?

 Teachers, as part of their professional standards, monitor and review all students’ outcomes throughout the year.
 The whole school system at Whalley Range 11-18 High School includes:

 - Data collection each half term, from all teachers, showing the current level of attainment of all the students they teach.
 This means that teachers in each subject area can track the outcomes of students across the school year and intervene if students experience difficulties